cloudprivacylabs/lsa-selective-disclosure/README.md

 sensitive`.
 The final step translates the graph to JSON.

 ```
+# Ingest a Profile object with the schema using the sensitive overlay
+# The output of this stage is a graph
 - operation: ingest/json
   params:
     bundle:
       - profile-sensitive.bundle.yaml
     type: http://example.org/Profile

+# Remove all graph nodes that are marked sensitive
 - operation: oc
   params:
     expr:
       - match (k {`privacyLevel`:"sensitive"}) detach delete k

+# Convert the graph back to JSON
 - operation: export/json
 ```